anthonypaulino/Data-Structure/artcollage/README.md

 # Programming Assignment - Art Collage

-This assignment you will create a collage of images.
+In this assignment you will create a collage of images, The purpose of this assignment is to practice your understanding of dimensional arrays.

-Refer to our [Programming Assignments FAQ](https://ds.cs.rutgers.edu/assignment-faq/) for instructions on how to install VSCode, how to use the command line and how to submit your assignments.

 ## Overview